Iiridayn/gw2-linux-multibox-launcher/README.md

 automation is wrong.
 The core steps the script does are:

 To set up an account:
 1. Create `upper-account-name` and `work-account-name` directories and run `fuse-overlayfs -o lowerdir="$GW2_BASE_WINEPREFIX" -o upperdir="upper-account-name" -o workdir="work-account-name" account-name`.
-This creates a COW clone of the GW2_BASE_WINEPREFIX which should remain tiny
+This creates a [COW](https://en.wikipedia.org/wiki/Copy-on-write) clone of the GW2_BASE_WINEPREFIX which should remain tiny - `du -sh upper-account-name` to find out the true storage used.
+If it doesn't remain tiny, you may have launched a client without `-shareArchive`; it also appears putting fuse-overlayfs directories on a different device than the data also causes a full copy.
 2. Back up your Local.dat from `$GW2_BASE_WINEPREFIX/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/Local.dat`, launch the game and set up the alt account the way you want it, copy the new Local.dat file somewhere like `account-name.dat` and restore your backed up `Local.dat` file.
 3. Do the same for `GFXSettings.Gw2-64.exe.xml`, found in `$GW2_BASE_WINEPREFIX/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/` - back up the original, set up graphics settings for the alts, save the new file elsewhere and restore the original
 4. Copy the `GFXSettings.Gw2-64.exe.xml` to `account-name/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/` and `account-name.dat` file to `account-name/drive_c/users/$USER/AppData/Roaming/Guild Wars 2/Local.dat`.
 This overwrites only those files in the COW version of the game directory.